FlowFuse/website/src/blog/2022/12/flowforge-1-1-2-released.md

 ## Contributors

-We'd like the thank the following people for their contributions to this release:
+We'd like to thank the following people for their contributions to this release:

 [flecoufle](https://github.com/flecoufle) for their work on [#59](https://github.com/flowforge/docker-compose/pull/59)